Mircea-MMXXI/azapyGUI/docs/Quick_Start.md

 Here we will enter the portfolio information: name, components, and optimization model.
 1. Name - on the entry space, right of label `Edit Portfolio`, replace the suggestion `MyPort` with the name you want for this portfolio (try to chose something short and meaningful for you).
-For our example let us type `Port-1`.
+For our example let us type `Port-MAD`.
 I know, it is not very inspiring or meaningful, but it will help us to navigate this example.
 2. Portfolio Components - on the left panel enter the symbols of the portfolio components.
     For our example let's type SPY, ONEQ, IWM, XLK, and XLF.
 You have to enter one symbol name per cell.